grame-cncm/faustdoc/src/tutorials/jsfx.md

 dsp.output1 = 23;
 ```

 The next part consists in two functions used to create DSP objects, allocate their memory and initialize their states.
 One object represents one voice.
-If object has no `[nvoices]` metadata, or if `[nvoices:1]`, only one object will be created.
+If an object has no `[nvoices]` metadata, or if `[nvoices:1]`, only one object will be created.
 The `create_instance` function allocates memory, then `init_instances` precomputes object state, including constants and everything that doesn't need to be computed at runtime.

-At last, the `@init` section defines the `control` function.
+Finally, the `@init` section defines the `control` function.
 This function corresponds to the computation happening just before the audio loop in the C++ backend.
 These correspond to the computations related to controls and MIDI.

 In JSFX sandboxed context, we don't need to call it on every loop, thus it has been pushed outside of `@block`.
 Moreover, this computation must be accessible from both `@slider` and `@block`.
 The current implementation will trigger a call to `control` function everytime a slider value changes, or everytime a MIDI input event happens.